 Pregnancy seems to come in stages.
 First is the positive home pregnancy test, then the beta-hCG test.
 Then come the ultrasounds.
 And more blood tests and endless things to obsess about.
 Beginning the second trimester is a big exhale for many.

 I strongly recommend that any woman who is in early pregnancy continue to be seen on a fixed schedule at least until the end of the first trimester.
 Acupuncture and Traditional Chinese Medicine don’t stop working just because you become pregnant!
 There remains plenty to do to make your pregnancy a healthy one, and to keep you and your little one healthy.
-Qi and blood flow to the uterus, healthy regulation of hormones and sleep patterns, and stress reduction for mom and baby are all important issues that Acupuncture and TCM are great at addressing.
+Qi (the TCM concept of energy flow in the body) and blood flow to the uterus, healthy regulation of hormones and sleep patterns, and stress reduction for mom and baby are all important issues that Acupuncture and TCM are great at addressing.

-Acupuncture and Traditional Chinese Medicine are good, healthy and effective ways to manage your pregnancy.
-Although you will know what feels right when the time comes, I encourage you to benefit from and enjoy all the advocacy I can provide for you and your baby.
+Acupuncture and TCM are good, healthy and effective ways to manage your pregnancy.
+Although you will know the right time to discontinue TCM treatments when it comes for you, I encourage you to benefit from and enjoy all the advocacy I can provide for you and your baby.

 And Now You’re Having A Baby!